Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 Robert's rental bikes has an agile project tracking board with each of the user stories and their current progress.

-The agile board can be found under PROJECTS in Github
+The agile board can be found under PROJECTS in Github and have been done in 3 steps.

 Click the link below to view the agile board.